ayomalbanneka/ayomalbanneka/README.md

 ## Who am I?
 Hi, I'm Ayomal.
-I'm a udergraduate student as software engineer.
+I'm a undergraduate student as software engineer.
 I like to explore new technologies and languages.
 As a undergraduate student I like to share my knowledge with others.

  I'm interest in Gaming, photography, traveling, etc.